shuang55/gamecenter/Gamecentre/README.md

-#To clone the project:
-1. Get the repository URL from markus
-2. Open android studio and "check out from version control"
-3. Enter the repo URL, and clone the project
-4. Import project from gradle
-5. Select "/Phase2" in the "Gradle project" pane
-6. Use default gradle wrapper
-7. If unregistered VCS root message pops up, click add root
-8. Open emulator (select Pixel 2, Android 8.1 Oreo 27) and run the app

 # Log In
 First, you need to sign up for an account.
 To sign up, simply input a username and a password (that is at least 1 character) in the corresponding field, then click sign up.
 A message should